kgram/equation-parser/README.md

 └─ a()
    └─ "b"
 ```

-## Parsing result
-The result of the parsing should follow common math precedence, such as addition wrapping multiplication.

-Whitespace is ignored, except when separating two numbers (`1 2`), two variables (`a b`) or a variable and a number (`a 2`).
-Two numbers results in an `numberWhitespace`-error.
-The others results in implicit multiplication.

-Variables must start with a non-number.
-Leading numbers will instead be interpreted as implicit multiplication (`2x` is `2 * x`).

 ## AST – `EquationNode`
 `EquationNode`s are plain objects, identified by their `type` property.
 To avoid stressing the type system, operator precedence is not enforced through the type system.